mrrosoff/Recyclable/README.md

 ![recyclable.png](./recyclable.png)

-[Our Live Deploy](https://recyclable.tech) (While live, our Google Cloud Backend has been taken down becuase we are poor).
+[Our Live Deploy](https://recyclable.tech) (While live, our Google Cloud Backend has been taken down because we are poor).

 ## What is it?